FreshTuna/Django_Chatbot_ajax/README.md

 # Django Chatbot hosted at GKE
  Simple Chatbot based on Django using ajax and PostgreSQL.
  It only works with questions that are added manually at the DB.
- This code is deployed on GKE, so check out and add some questions.
+ This code is deployed on GKE, so feel free to check out and add some questions!

  Link : <http://34.64.69.199/>